anushri-sharma/Google-IT-Support-Certificate/Course 4 - System Administration and IT Infrastructure Services/Module 5 - Data Recovery & Backups/README.md

 File compression: The les and folder structures are copied and put into an archive

-Full backup: The full unmodied contents of all les to be backed up is are included in this backup mechanism whether the data was modied or not
+**Full backup**: The full unmodied contents of all les to be backed up is are included in this backup mechanism whether the data was modied or not

 NAS device: A network aached storage device that has hard drives to automatically create backups and store data

-Preventative measures: Any procedures or systems in place that will proactively minimize the impact of a disaster
+**Preventative measures**: Any procedures or systems in place that will proactively minimize the impact of a disaster

 Post mortem: A way for you to document any problems you discovered along the when recovering